-Orthopedic Spine Surgeon Ian Madom, MD, is committed to an approach that’s tailored to your needs.
+Orthopedic Spine Surgeon Ian Madom, MD, of Ortho Rhode Island, is committed to an approach that’s tailored to your needs.
 He offers a wide range of non-surgical, minimally invasive, and surgical techniques for the treatment of back and neck problems.
 These treatments help provide pain relief and help restore function so that you can resume your activities at work and at home.
 His conservative approach can make surgery unnecessary, or delay the need for surgery as a treatment option.
 He may suggest methods such as guided injections, specialized physical therapy, biofeedback, exercise, activity modification, and medication.

 We believe in patient-centered care that includes informed and shared decision-making.
 Patients receive a complete evaluation by Dr. Madom or a physicians assistant, as well as a thorough explanation of their symptoms and of non-operative and operative treatment options.
 We are committed to listening to and guiding the patient with respect and compassion.
 Through this process, we empower our patients to make the best decision for their treatment.

 Dr. Madom focuses on the following conditions among others:

 Cervical and Lumbar Stenosis: the narrowing of the spinal canal in the bones of the cervical vertebrae (bones in the neck) or the lumbar vertebrae (bones of the lower back) that causes pinching of the spinal cord in the neck, or spinal nerves in the lower back; this results in weakness of the neck, legs and arms, pain, stiffness, numbness, and can cause nerve damage; this may be caused by the disks between the vertebrae bulging father out than normal or bone spurs that develop with arthritis in the neck and back.

 Cervical Myelopathy: refers to spinal cord compression due to the narrowing of the spine in the neck (Cervical Stenosis); symptoms are a heavy feeling in the legs, inability to walk briskly, deterioration of motor skill (handwriting or buttoning a shirt,) bursts of shooting pain through extremities and a loss of balance.